 11.5.1 Use of Compression

 The data producer decides if compression will be used on the S-102 product files (HDF5).
-It is expected that a hydrographic office will make a policy decision and that all the S102 datasets from the producer will be either compressed or uncompressed.
+It is expected that a hydrographic office will make a policy decision and that all the S-102 datasets from the producer will be either compressed or uncompressed.

 It is recommended to compress all the dataset files, e.g. HDF5 files.
 The ZIP compression method defined in S-100 Part 15 shall be applied to the product files.